-Camp is more rugged than life at home.
-A child doesn't need all new clothes, and having well-worn clothes and familiar possessions will help ease the transition.
+Camp is more rugged than life at home - but your child doesn't need all new clothes, and having well-worn clothes and familiar possessions will help ease the transition.
 She will engage more fully in camp life if she is focused on whom she is with and what she is doing rather than worrying about getting her new clothes dirty.
 This is especially important for first-time campers.

-- Provide plenty of details.
+5. Provide plenty of details.

 The more detailed the responses to questions and concerns, the better.
 A parent’s words will help kids draw the picture in their heads of what camp is going to look like.
 Not sure how to answer?
 Then tell him in time you’ll find out and get back to him.
 Then, do a little research: Maybe the camp webpage has the answer.
 Talk to your rabbi – he or she likely spent some time at camp last summer.
 Perhaps an experienced camp parent can help - many camps have Facebook pages or online forums for parents.
 Or, give the camp director a call.